 Hackers are always looking for people who connect to open Wi-Fi networks, as this is one of the easiest ways to hack your device.
 Therefore, it is always a better idea to find trusted encrypted network connections to use.

 When you connect to an open public Wi-Fi connection, the hacker can intercept most of the data that goes back and forth from your device.
 Once the hackers have the data, they can access your emails, payment information, phone numbers, and even access any cameras on your device.
 So, overall, connecting to untrusted open Wi-Fi networks is best avoided except for emergencies.
+If your only option is to access the internet via public WiFi, connecting through a VPN minimizes your risk.
+A VPN, or Virtual Private Network, encrypts all your traffic between your computer and the server.
+This means only the computer with the correct decoder can read that data.
+Encryption via VPN permits a private connection via a public network.

 4. Use Multi-Factor Authorization Wherever Possible